Coastal Review Online

 With the appreciative blessing from the federation’s executive director Todd Miller, McKinney sold the boat to the federation for $15,000, or about $10,000 less than its appraised value.
 Then Lloyd Glover, vice-president of Land Mechanics Design in Willow Spring, and John Preyer, president of Restoration Systems in Raleigh volunteered to help raise the sales price.
 Both had worked with Dwight on many projects over the years.
 Others, including Ed Temple at Restoration Systems, also contributed to the effort.

-“We all wanted to do something to honor Dwight’s memory,” Preyer said, standing beside the gleaming white boat at the dock.
+“We all wanted to do something to honor Dwight’s memory,” Preyer said, standing beside the gleaming white speedboats at the dock.
 “He was just a great guy.”

 Ladd Bayliss said the shallow draft vessel, built in 1974, is styled like the old Chesapeake Bay crab boats.
 Its blue-painted bead board cabin had been re-done by Dwight.
 Photo: Bill Birkemeier